 - All white male charity Finance Directors/Managers and Treasurers need to compile a ‘Funding Diversity, Equity and Inclusion’ playbook which they will use to embed DEI in budget setting, financial reporting and performance management across their organisation by the end of the next financial year.
-A ‘Funding Diversity, Equity and Inclusion’ playbook should be developed by the Institute of Fundraising.
+A ‘Funding Diversity, Equity and Inclusion’ playbook should be developed by the Charity Finance Group.

 Make Way And Shift The Power means we can all use whatever power and privilege we each have to make ways for change to happen.
 For other suggestions see this older blogpost: